Rock Climbing FAQ

 What's the difference between traditional and sport climbing?

-• The scale is in 5 classes:
+The Yosemite Decimal System (YDS) is divided in 5 classes:

-o Class one: Walking on a sidewalk
+o Class one: Equivalent to walking on a sidewalk

-Are my guide trained and certified?
+Are my guides trained and certified?

 If I want to start climbing, what equipment do I need (minimum)?